Elena Mukhina: Career

 Mukhina took an interest in gymnastics and figure skating at an early age.
 When an athletic scout visited her school, she eagerly volunteered to try out for gymnastics.
 She later joined the CSKA Moscow sports club and was eventually inducted into the CSKA Hall of Fame.

 Through 1975, Mukhina was largely unnoticed as a gymnast.
-Then, two separate incidents brought her to the forefront for the Soviet team: Romanian domination of the Soviet gymnasts at the 1976 Olympics (for which the director for Soviet women's gymnastics, Larisa Latynina, was blamed; Latynina's response was, "it's not my fault that Nadia Comăneci was not born in the Soviet Union."), which increased pressure on Soviet gymnasts to return to winning competitions, and Mukhina's transition to working with men's coach Mikhail Klimenko.
+Then, two separate incidents brought her to the forefront for the Soviet team.
+Firstly was the Romanian domination of the Soviet gymnasts at the 1976 Olympics.
+For this, the director for Soviet women's gymnastics, Larisa Latynina, was blamed but responded, "it's not my fault that Nadia Comăneci was not born in the Soviet Union.".
+This increased pressure on Soviet gymnasts to return to winning competitions.
+Secondly was Mukhina's transition to working with men's coach Mikhail Klimenko.

-Klimenko had not worked with girls before, but Mukhina's previous coach, Alexander Eglit, encouraged him to take a look at her.
+Klimenko had not worked with girls before, but Mukhina's previous coach, Alexander Eglit, encouraged him to consider her.
 Klimenko was impressed by her intelligence and coordination and began training her.
 In a 1978 profile, Mukhina described herself as someone who wanted to perform advanced acrobatics but was scared of them and often cried when Klimenko began teaching her new elements.

 She participated in the 1975 Spartakiad and, after a poor landing, suffered a spinal injury that made her unable to turn her head.
 She was supposed to wear a cervical collar to recover, but Klimenko daily brought her from the hospital to the gym to train without it.
 Mukhina was reportedly afraid to disclose injuries to her coach and would hide them from him.
 She once dislocated her thumb and continued training through intense pain after repositioning it herself, and on another occasion, she won a competition after having received a concussion, stimulating herself with smelling salts.

 Mukhina won the 1976 Soviet junior championships, though she did not qualify as a member of the Olympic team.